-As a caregiver, it’s normal to feel isolated, at a loss and unsure of yourself sometimes.
+As a caregiver, it’s normal to sometimes feel isolated, at a loss and unsure of yourself.

 Remember: You’re not alone.
 Others have been down this same path — and many are willing to share their experience and insights with you.

 The American Heart Association wants to help you, too.
-The resources below can be indispensable as you care for someone who has heart disease or who has experienced a heart attack, heart surgery or a stroke.
+The resources below can be helpful as you care for someone who's had a heart event or stroke.

 - Communication tips: As a caregiver, you’re called on to communicate with many people.
-(The loved one in your care chief among them.)
 Constructive and effective communication is vital.
-Find helpful tips to communicate with your family and healthcare team.
+Use these tips to communicate with your family and health care team.

 - Emotional upheaval: As a caregiver, you have to be realistic about what can and can’t be controlled.
 You can’t control that your loved one has a chronic or progressive disease.
 You can’t control the impact of that disease.
 But you can control how you respond to the situation.